Museu da República

 Museu de Folclore Edison Carneiro

-Created in 1968, the museum is an excellent introduction to Brazilian folk art, particularly from the northeast.
+Created in 1968, this museum is an excellent introduction to Brazilian folk art, particularly that from the northeast.
 Its permanent...

 Parque do Catete